jmbabaran1/IoT1/README.md

 ## Limitations
 *To add: Customizability issues particularly in naming or structures and possible errors to look out for due to lack of complete error catching, limitations set by the developers of the tools used, etc*
 ### Database
+- Specific naming standard, also has to be in sync with the databridge
 ### REST API
+- TimescaleDB buckets not fully utilized
 ### EMQX
+- Update Frequency: Limited to the update frequency set during device configuration
+  - The project was implemented with a 0.1Hz data update frequency + datapoints produced by changes in device actuator changes
+- For more information on other limitations such as connection and topic limits, refer to [this](https://docs.emqx.com/en/emqx/latest/getting-started/restrictions.html).
 ### Python API Bridges
+- Currently, Sensibo Air Pro Databridge encounters an error when a connection error occurs
+- The data distribution algorithm for MQTT devices will only work given specific naming standards:
+  - naming standards apply to both the MQTT topics used and database table names used
+  - ESP algorithm converts from MQTT topic "device_name_id/data" to database table "device-name-id", all topics are listed in an array manually
+  - Zigbee algorithm converts from MQTT topic "device_name_id/set" to database table "zigbee2mqtt-deviceID", all topics are based on database table "zigbee2mqtt"